blbadger/blbadger.github.io/solvable-periodicity.md

 Does it matter that most functions are uncomputable (accepting the Church-Turing thesis)?
 Sometimes it is argued that no, just as the rationals are dense in the reals so computable functions can approximate any function.
 This argument relies on assumptions of approximations that do not hold for nonlinear functions and is therefore unhelpful as most functions are nonlinear.

-Another argument is that most of these uncomputable functions would mostly resemble mappings to (white or other) noise, like the static on a CRT.
-But suppose this argument were true (and it is not clear that it is).
+Another argument is that most of these uncomputable functions would mostly resemble mappings to (white or other) noise, like the static on an old cathode ray tube television.
+First suppose this argument were true .
 To restate, assume that there are many functions out there that are uncomputable which map to noise.
 Now consider that most oservations in the natural world are noise.
 Any scientific measurement is usually divided into signal (which is rare and what one is usually after) and noise (which is everything else by definition).
 Brown noise (which we can define here as $1/f^n, \; n > 0$) is the most common but others are found as well.
 Noise is usually discarded but is ever-present.

 Therefore if uncomputable functions map to noise, and if noise is by far the most common observation in the natural world, it is implied that uncomputable functions map to most observations of the natural world.
 This does not, of course, mean that nothing can be learned about the world using computable functions.
 But it does imply that it is a bad idea to disregard uncomputable functions as unimportant in real life.